Tatiana Kotlyarenko: Civil society engagement

 Tatiana Kotlyarenko founded and served as the Chief Executive Director (ED/CEO) of the Enslavement Prevention Alliance – West Africa (EPAWA) in Ghana.
 Within its first three months, EPAWA launched a national anti-human trafficking campaign, the Red Card campaign, in partnership with the International Labour Organization (ILO) during the 2008 Africa Cup of Nations, and Short Message Service (SMS) project across the country.
 Additionally, EPAWA was instrumental in rescuing 60 girls from a child brothel.
-In her role as ED, Kotlyarenko developed strong relationships with international and local media, as well as development partners, to raise awareness, enhance visibility, and provide assistance to vulnerable populations.
+In her role as ED, Kotlyarenko developed strong relationships with international and local media, as well as development partners, to raise awareness, enhance visibility, and provide assistance to victims of human trafficking.

 Role at OSCE/ODIHR

 In her role at OSCE/ODIHR, Tatiana Kotlyarenko serves as the Adviser on Anti-Trafficking Issues.
 Since her appointment in 2016, she has been instrumental in shaping policies and programs aimed at preventing human trafficking and supporting victims.
 Her work involves collaborating with member states, NGOs, and other international organizations to develop comprehensive strategies and best practices for combating trafficking in persons.

 Kotlyarenko's contributions include the development of the National Referral Mechanism Handbook, which provides practical guidance for protecting the rights of trafficked persons.
-The National Referral Mechanism (NRM) has been - with her guidance - implemented across the OSCE region.
-The NRM Handbook was under her guidance translated to Ukrainian and Russian.
+The National Referral Mechanism (NRM) has been implemented by governments across the OSCE region, with Kotlyarenko's guidance in her role as OSCE/ODIHR Adviser on Anti-Trafficking Issues.
+The NRM Handbook was translated to Ukrainian and Russian under her guidance.

 She has also played a key role in launching the International Survivors of Trafficking Advisory Council (ISTAC), a body that advises ODIHR on anti-trafficking policies and includes survivors from across the OSCE region (OSCE).

-During COVID-19 pandemic, she has produced a publication on Addressing Emerging Human Trafficking Trends and Consequences of the COVID-19 Pandemic co-published by OSCE/ODIHR and UN Women.
+During COVID-19 pandemic, Kotlyarenko initiated and served as the lead author of a publication on Addressing Emerging Human Trafficking Trends and Consequences of the COVID-19 Pandemic, published under the institutional authorship of OSCE/ODIHR and UN Women.

 Together with the team of experts from ISTAC, Kotlyarenko developed and delivered numerous trainings on "Addressing human trafficking risks in light of military attack on Ukraine: Training for civil society and frontline responders", based on the NRM principles, and organized within the ODIHR's Advancing the Human Dimension of Security in Ukraine project framework.